J0bbie/webIllu-AffyNormalization/README.md

-webIlluminaNormalization
+webIlly-AffyNormalization
 ========================

-Pipeline and back-/front-end web interface for Illumina normalization.
+Pipeline and back-/front-end web interface for Illumina and Affymetrix normalization.

-Interface, pipeline and database for background correction, normalization, variance stabilization, quality assessment and statistics of Illumina Beadchip data using the methods found in the limma and lumi packages using a web interface in which samples/Illumina omics data can be uploaded, stored and analyzed.
+Interface, pipeline and database for background correction, normalization, variance stabilization, quality assessment and statistics of Illumina Beadchip and Affymetrix data using the methods found in the affy and lumi R packages using a web interface in which samples/gene expression data can be uploaded, stored and analysed.

 **Pipeline based on [ArrayAnalysis](http://www.arrayanalysis.org/) developed by: Department of Bioinformatics - BiGCaT Bioinformatics and Systems Biology Research Group Maastricht University - The Netherlands**

 ##Description

-This is a complete web-front-/back-end application used in the normalization of Illumina gene-expression data.
+This is a complete web-front-/back-end application used in the normalization of Illumina and Affymetrixgene-expression data.

-A web-interface has been designed to allow for easier implementations of the Illumina normalization pipeline and the subsequent storing and viewing of data.
+A web-interface has been designed to allow for easier implementations of the Illumina and Affymetrix normalization pipeline and the subsequent storing and viewing of data.
 This has been designed in conjunction with a MySQL database.

 The general process-flow of this interface is designed as thus: